Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Future -- Novel Datasets to Support Mathematical Copilots

 While creating a complete taxonomy of workflow steps is beyond the scope of this article, we want to examine selected workflows and their steps (both local and global) in order to highlight issues in translating these to data and specific challenges.
 We note that these are merely illustrative examples meant to show how first steps could be undertaken to generate datasets that support such workflows.

 While a workflow (indicated with arrows below) can, in principle, easily be mapped to data by converting it to $n$ tuples of datapoints (where $n$ denotes the number of workflow steps) and filling text in between, in practice, in certain cases, issues may arise.
 We give examples of both global and local workflows below and highlight both examples where these can be transformed to data in a straightforward manner, as well as cases in which this transformation is more difficult.
 We urge the community to explore such translation of workflows to data further.
+Future work should address how such workflow datasets might be structured, how symbolic or numeric methods can be integrated into individual workflow steps, and which parts of these workflows are best left to humans versus delegated to a mathematical copilot.
+Once such datasets exist, LLMs can be trained on them using standard methods such as expert iteration~\citep{DBLP:conf/nips/AnthonyTB17,havrilla2024teachinglargelanguagemodels}.

+\paragraph{Inference-time compute in reinforcement learning needs problem analyses.} Several recent math reasoning systems use substantial inference-time compute, for example, by sampling many candidate solutions, running search over intermediate steps, or iterating tool calls, and then using reinforcement learning to train policies that decide which branches to expand.
+In domains with automatic verification, these loops can rely on a binary reward signal.
+For most informal mathematical tasks, that signal is too sparse: a model receives feedback only after a long chain of steps, and failure provides little information about where the attempt went off track.

+One remedy is to include, alongside each problem statement, a structured \emph{problem analysis} that makes intermediate progress measurable.
+Concretely, this can include a normalized restatement of the problem, the relevant definitions and constraints, a decomposition into subgoals that a solver would aim to establish, and examples of admissible intermediate claims (or failure modes) that an evaluator can recognize.
+These annotations can be authored by experts or drafted with model assistance and then checked, but they are rarely present in current math benchmarks.
+Without this layer, RL methods that spend compute at inference time are pushed toward brute-force sampling on a sparse objective, which does not scale to longer proofs or to tasks whose correctness is not cheaply checkable.